Jay-study-nildana/CSharpWorkShopforBucksCollegeGroup/HomeWork.md

 Note: Reference projects are available in the folder, PracticeCode.

+# Day 3

+1. Create a project that will
+    1. a simple calculator
+    1. one single function that takes two parameters
+    1. then, that single function should in turn call four separate functions
+    1. each of these functions are about : addition, subtraction, division and multiplication
+    1. Then, show the result inside the first, single function
+    1. Bonus : check for 'divide by zero' in the division function using if else

 # Day 2

 1. Create a project that has the following things